ckflight/CST_ADS_MODELS_SIMULATIONS/README.md

 1. Wilkinson Power Splitter for Z0 = 50Ohm transmission line where termination resistor value is 2Zo = 100Ohm and 2 ports are Qurterwave transformers with 1.4Zo = 70Ohm resistance.
 The simulated attenuations at ports are -3.2dB.

 2. SMA Connector pad has 1.5mm width.
 However the 50Ohm microstrip line for H = 6.7mil, T = 1.4mil, Er = 3.66 is 0.34mm.
 There will be reflection.
 To prevent this a cutout is simulated.
 1.5mm pad is coupled to 3rd layer ground.
-In this way Return Loss is -22.9 meaning that reflected power is 0.5%
+In this way RL = -22.9dB meaning that reflected power is 0.5%